 If coming up with article ideas isn’t your strong suit, consider reader pain points as a source of inspiration.
 This means what readers of your blog struggle with could be a potential wellspring for ideas.

 Not sure what your readers are having a hard time with?
 Read social media, forums, Quora, blog comments, and so forth to see what real people are dealing with in your niche.
+Personal experiences can also help you generate a bunch of ideas to work with.

 And once your idea bank drops down to a handful of distinct topics, you can schedule another brainstorming session to top it off.